 - Once these interior sides are Fussy cut.
 Trim each opposite end to create the two lengths described above: one at 37” and one at 36½”.

 At Your Sewing Machine & Ironing Board

-- If using a solid fabric or a fabric with a random print, simply place the two panels wrong sides together the 30” sides.
+- If using a solid fabric or a fabric with a random print, simply place the two panels wrong sides together along the 30” sides (the width).

-- Press the seam to the right.
-Press from both sides to ensure the seam lays perfectly flat.
+- Press the Seam allowance to the right.
+Press from both sides to ensure the Seam lays perfectly flat.

 - Remember, you are pressing toward the slightly longer “Panel A.”